Seahawks officially re-sign Ethan Pocic, but are they done adding to offensive line?

 Wrote PFF of Blythe: “Blythe is a solid pass-blocker and can play right guard or kick inside to center, making him a worthy addition for most teams at a reasonable price.’’

-Easton, meanwhile, was reported on Monday to be taking trips to Cincinnati and Houston this week, again with no reports linking him to Seattle.
+Easton, meanwhile, was reported Monday to be taking trips to Cincinnati and Houston this week, again with no reports linking him to Seattle.

-And before the Seahawks make any new signings they will almost certainly have to create some cap space.
+And before the Seahawks make any new signings, they will almost certainly have to create some cap space.

-Without accounting for contracts for Pocic or free agent tight end Gerald Everett, OvertheCap.com listed Seattle on Monday as $1.4 million over the cap.
-However, the Seahawks as of Monday afternoon had not yet officially announced the re-signing of running back Chris Carson, and they could be waiting until that contract is processed to have to make any moves.
+Without accounting for contracts for Pocic or free agent tight end Gerald Everett, OvertheCap.com listed Seattle on Monday as $1.4 million over.
+However, the Seahawks as of Monday afternoon had not yet officially announced the re-signing of running back Chris Carson, and they could be waiting until that contract is processed to make any moves.

-Cap space could be created without releasing players, such as turning base salary of players such as Russell Wilson or Bobby Wagner into bonus, or redoing contrats, such as Jackson, who has cap hits of $9.6 million and $9.59 million the next two years.
+Cap space could be created without releasing players, by turning base salary of players such as Russell Wilson or Bobby Wagner into bonus, or redoing contracts, such as Jackson, who has cap hits of $9.6 million and $9.59 million the next two years.

-While Pocic’s signing gives Seattle 10 offensive linemen under contract for the 2021 season the Seahawks are also thought hoping to re-sign guard Jordan Simmons, who is now an unrestricted free agent after he was not tendered as a restricted free agent.
+While Pocic’s signing gives Seattle 10 offensive linemen under contract for the 2021 season, the Seahawks also are hoping to re-sign guard Jordan Simmons, who is now an unrestricted free agent after he was not tendered.
 Simmons started six games last year at left guard.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.